 Participants work directly with the OED Director of Education to arrange their Application Component.
 The six or more hours for this Component must be approved by the OED Director of Education in order to count toward the Certificate.

-The Dialogue Circles begin each fall and run throughout the academic year.
+The Dialogue Groups begin each fall and run throughout the academic year.

-- Can I attend the Dialogue Circles if I have not completed the other workshops?
+- Can I attend the Dialogue Groups if I have not completed the other workshops?

-No, the Dialogue Circle component is only for those individuals who have completed the ten Certificate Program Workshops.
+No, the Dialogue Group component is only for those individuals who have completed the 10 Certificate Program Workshops.

 - Can I use paid work time to complete the Certificate?